-Table 6 Comparison with Existing Papers
+Table 6 Comparisons to Existing Papers

 The common data model (CDM) is based on common standard terms and was previously proposed as a healthcare data model based on a standardized machine learning framework [25-26].
 An international network of researchers and data partners, the Observational Health Data Science and Informatics (OHDSI), maintains an analytics solution, the Observational Medical Outcome Partnership (OMOP) CDM, to transform diverse and heterogeneous databases worldwide into a common format [27-28].
 The OMOP CDM enables participating researchers to investigate standardized content with high consistency and extensibility.
-The operative report, which contains patients’ treatment-related information, can be utilized for medical research and serve as an indicator to evaluate the appropriateness of treatments and establish the insurance policy.
-Therefore, CDM should include accurate operative reports and standardization of operative reports written in free-text into ICD is essential to build CDM.
+The operative report, which contains patient treatment-related information, can be utilized for medical research and serve as an indicator to evaluate the appropriateness of treatments and establish the insurance policy.
+Therefore, CDMs should include accurate operative reports, and standardization of operative reports written in free text into ICD is essential to build CDMs.
 Our BERT-based model can serve as an excellent tool to standardize operative reports.
-Although various tools have been developed to help researchers automatically transform data into standard terminologies [29-30], to the best of our knowledge, there is no existing model to standardize operative reports.
-Our model may facilitate more efficient mapping operation data to CDM.
+Although various tools have been developed to help researchers automatically transform data into standard terminologies [29-30], to our knowledge, no model exists to standardize operative reports.
+Our model may facilitate the more efficient mapping of operation data to a CDM.

-However, there are several limitations in our study.
+However, our study has several limitations.
 First, approximately 3% of the total data was removed.
-Even though the removed data is unlikely to be used in actual hospitals, this can be a hindrance to accurate automation.
-Therefore, in subsequent studies, it is necessary to collect more data and secure data with a single label to solve the problem.
-Second, this study’s data is limited to the Department of Surgery.
-For better performance and predictivity, it is necessary to integrate data from multiple institutions and other departments such as orthopedic and neurosurgery to expand the scope of our model.
-Third, as ICD codes have been recently revised, a study on converting the ICD-9 code to the ICD-10 code should be conducted.
-Despite these limitations, our suggested model showed an excellent efficiency to automate the standardizing process of operative reports and an extensional property that can be utilized in the CDM mapping process.
+Although these data were unlikely to be used in actual hospitals, this may be a hindrance to accurate automation.
+Therefore, subsequent studies should collect more data and secure data with a single label to solve this problem.
+Second, the data in this study were limited to the Department of Surgery.
+For better performance and predictivity, data from multiple institutions and other departments such as orthopedic and neurosurgery should be integrated to expand the scope of our model.
+Third, as the ICD codes have been recently revised, studies on converting ICD-9 to ICD-10 codes are needed.
+Despite these limitations, our suggested model showed excellent efficiency in automating the standardizing process of operative reports and an extensional property that can be utilized in CDM mapping.

-5. Conclusion
+Conclusion

-We developed a ConBERT model using the pre-trained and Character BERT to standardize operative reports to ICD-9 codes.
-Our model showed acceptable performance with micro F1 score of 0.7610, precision of 0.8164, and recall of 0.7125.
-Through our model, a manual standardizing process can be automated, and potential data errors can be reduced.
+We developed the ConBERT model using pre-trained and Character BERTs to standardize operative reports to ICD-9 codes.
+Our model showed acceptable performance, with a micro F1 score of 0.7610, a precision of 0.8164, and a recall of 0.7125.
+Our model allows automation of the manual standardizing process, as well as reduced potential for data errors.
 Additionally, our model can be further developed to integrate data from multiple institutions and other departments and may be utilized in mapping operation data to CDM.

 Acknowledgements

-This work was supported by the Korea University Guro Hospital (KOREA RESEARCH-DRIVEN HOSPITAL) and a grant funded by the Korea University Medicine (No. K2018091).
-It was also supported by the Institute for Information & communications Technology Planning & Evaluation (IITP) grant funded by the Government of Korea (MSIT) (No.2019-0-01343, Regional strategic Industry convergence security core talent training business).
+This work was supported by Korea University Guro Hospital (KOREA RESEARCH-DRIVEN HOSPITAL) and a grant from Korea University Medicine (No. K2018091).
+It was also supported by an Institute for Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Government of Korea (MSIT) (No.2019-0-01343, Regional strategic Industry convergence security core talent training business).

+Conflicts of Interest

+Abbreviations

 JMIR: Journal of Medical Internet Research

 RCT: randomized controlled trial

+AUC: area under the ROC curve

+BERT: bidirectional encoder representations from transformers

+CDM: common data model

+conBERT: concatenation BERT

+EMRs: electronic medical records

+FPR: false positive rate

+ICD: International Classification of Disease

+NLTK: Natural Language Toolkit

+OHDSI: Observational Health Data Science and Informatics

+OMOP: Observational Medical Outcome Partnership

+ROC: receiver operating characteristic

+TPR: true positive rate

+WHO: World Health Organization

 References

-[1] Safiejko, K., et al., Robotic-assisted vs. standard laparoscopic surgery for rectal cancer resection: a systematic review and meta-analysis of 19,731 patients.
-Cancers (Basel), 2021.
-14(1).
+1. Safiejko K, et al. Robotic-assisted vs. standard laparoscopic surgery for rectal cancer resection: a systematic review and meta-analysis of 19,731 patients.
+Cancers (Basel) 2021;14(1):180.